witlin/niagara-readiness/docs/README.md

    50 is red.
 7. Display a legend describing color coding and scoring.
 8. Provide an advanced view with a table of all bad points.
+9. Provide a Help section on how to use the module.